Winstonjames2/winstonjames2/README.md

 * **Inventory Mobile** — Cross-platform Flutter app for inventory counts and offline sync; integrates to the ERP backend with queueing and conflict resolution.
 * **Logistics Insights** — Analytics module that computes customer acquisition/retention KPIs, cohort analysis, and rolling LTV.
 Easy to integrate with Django ORM models.

-*(If you want, I can add curated repo cards here pointing to the top 4 repos with a one-line summary each.)*

 ---